runeh/mockumental/README.md

     - `update-user.PUT.json`
 - File extensions are assumed to match the mime type of the document.
 Thus thus `.json`, `.html`, `.png` etc. should just work.
-- File extensions ending in `.js` are treated as a dynamic handler if the second most extension matches a static file type we know about.
+- File extensions ending in `.js` are treated as a script handler if the second most extension matches a static file type we know about.
 Thus it's possible to write a javascript handler that runs som code to emit the response.
 For example `ok.json.js` will run the js in the file, and